Article I – NAME

 Section 5.
+The Annual Association meeting shall be held during the month of June at a date, time and location decided by the President.
 An annual meeting shall be held.
 Officer’s reports, committee reports, and any new or old business as the membership sees fit will be discussed.
 The annual meeting shall also serve the purpose of nominating and electing the officers and directors for the upcoming year.
 Those present at the meeting shall constitute a quorum.

 Section 6.
 All notices provided for in the Bylaws shall be sent by mail to the addresses recorded with the Secretary and the posting of such notices to said addressee shall be regarded as notice to the members.

 Section 7.
-At any meeting where a vote has been taken, the Secretary shall publish the following information in the next issue of the Association’s newsletter; (a). a description of the motion or amendment, (b). the result of the vote and (c). the final wording of the order or amendment if passed.
+At any meeting where a vote has been taken, the Secretary shall publish the following information on our web page; (a). a description of the motion or amendment, (b). the result of the vote and (c). the final wording of the order or amendment if passed.

 Section 8.
 The latest edition of Robert’s Rule of Order Newly Revised shall govern the conduct of all meetings where the Bylaws or the Policy and Procedure Manual does not specifically address.